-Look for bait pods along the beaches from Melbourne down to Sebastian to target tarpon, cobia, snook, jack crevalle, kingfish and sharks.
-If anglers have live bait, fish the trough for snook and redfish, as well as the occasional tarpon looking for a meal.
-Looking for snook and redfish in the inlet, use live bait along the jetties in the day and fish Rapala X-Rap Long Cast 14 lures, bucktails, Hogy 7” jigging eels pr ABOA Dartspin on a 2 ounce jighead at night off the jetties for consistent action.
+Look for bait pods along the beaches from Melbourne down to Sebastian to target tarpon, cobia, snook, kingfish and sharks.
+If anglers have live bait, fish the trough for snook and redfish, as well as tarpon looking for a meal.
+Looking for snook and redfish in the inlet, use live bait along the jetties in the day and fish Rapala Long Cast 14 lures, bucktails and paddletail baits on a heavy jig head at night off the jetties for consistent action.

-Early morning focus on the creeks from Melbourne down to Sebastian for snook, tarpon, sharks and big jacks.
-After the heavy rains, fish the spillways with live baits or fish the Storm WildEye Pro Paddle Tails and ABOA Dartspin in the deeper waters.
+Focus on the creeks from Melbourne down to Sebastian for snook, tarpon, sharks and big jacks.
+After the heavy rains, fish the spillways with live baits or fish the D.O.A.
+Cal paddle tails and the TerrorEyz in the deeper waters.
 For a hard bait, use the Rapala Twitchin’ Mullet and Minnow for good success on snook and juvenile tarpon.
-Anglers can also target the shorelines, docks and oyster bars for snook, and may even find a few flounder, too.
+Anglers can also target the shorelines, docks and oyster bars for snook and may even find a few flounder too.